jess-alejo/shift_care/README.md

 ## Assumptions and Decision Made

 - The dataset is small enough to be loaded entirely in memory.
-- Email is treated as a unique identifier when checking for duplicates.
+- Email is treated as a unique identifier (case-sensitive) when checking for duplicates.
 - Builder classes follow a common `#build` interface for extensibility.
 - JSON is the default supported format; others are pluggable.
 - Output formatting is handled by a separate display class (`Display`) for maintainability.